WeblateOrg/weblate/docs/admin/addons.rst

 Flag new translations to need edit
 ----------------------------------

-Whenever new translation unit is imported from the VCS, it is flagged as needing editing in Weblate.
+Whenever a new translation unit is imported from the VCS, it is flagged as needing editing in Weblate.
 This way you can enforce editing source strings from developers.